 I was discussing this with colleagues and realised that the negotiations I’ve been engaged in with my wife might be useful for other people.
-Now we’re both working from home, we need to find ways of not getting underfoot for each other, and I realised the lessons I’ve learned from our communication might be useful.
+Now we’re both working from home, we need to find ways of not getting underfoot for each other, and here are some of the lessons I learned…

 Set ground rules for sharing the space and write them down so they’re agreed